Collaborative Regional Alliance for Farmer Training

 Red Hills CRAFT Goals

 At the Red Hills Small Farm Alliance we know that farmers learn best from each other.
-The goal of Red Hills CRAFT is to encourage farmer to farmer education and networking through scheduled on farm field days.
+The goal of Red Hills CRAFT is to encourage farmer to farmer education and networking through scheduled on and off farm workshops.
 The public will not be excluded from these events, but this effort is for farmer education.
-Field days will be held at farms using sustainable growing practices only.

 Red Hills Farmer Members: $5 per person